janusboandersen/E3ISD1-HW/Wk37_LCD/README.md

 * Read 5 buttons to control both on-board RGB LED and the LCD.

 ## Picture
-The pictures shows the setup
+The picture shows the setup running.
 ![demo of code](demo.jpg "Demonstration of code...")